Table of Contents

 What seems to just be another average and uncomfortable B-horror movie turns on itself with one of the most grotesque ending sequences out there.
 The film was banned in New Zealand for its violence toward children and sexualization of the underaged.
 Film critic Jamie Dexter wrote, “It took days for me to shake the horrible feeling this movie left in me, but that just means it was effective in what it set out to do — show this very real and plausible scenario of how internet predators work.”

-This immensely successful horror franchise is credited with redefining “torture porn” for the modern era.
-The torture involves victims being placed in a room filled with acid; being buried in a glass coffin; dangling on barbed wires atop a field with spinning lawnmower blades; two drills being moved closer to a person’s head; a machine that collects 10 pints of blood from its victims; a razor wire maze; and a victim being dropped in a pit filled with hypodermic needles.
+This immensely successful horror franchise is credited with creating a micro genre derisively called “torture porn”.
+The franchise follows serial killer John “Jigsaw” Kramer (Tobin Bell) as he tortures unsuspecting victims until they either die, or survive with a renewed appreciation for life.
+The torture involves “traps” that find victims being placed in a room filled with acid; being buried in a glass coffin; dangling on barbed wires atop a field with spinning lawnmower blades; two drills being moved closer to a person’s head; a machine that collects 10 pints of blood from its victims; a razor wire maze; and a victim being dropped in a pit filled with hypodermic needles.

 36. Mother!
 (2018)